mixpanel/mixpanel-react-native/README.md

 ```
 <a name="clearPushRegistrationId"></a>
 # **clearPushRegistrationId(deviceToken)**
- To clear all current Firebase Cloud Messaging tokens manually from Mixpanel.
+ To clear current Firebase Cloud Messaging token manually from mixpanel.

 ### **Example**
 ```js